-The Department of Mathematics offers a PhD in Applied Mathematics.
+The Department of Mathematics offers both a PhD program in Mathematics and Applied Mathematics.

 Continuing students wishing to transfer from one program to another should consult the graduate advisor in 910 Evans Hall.
-Transfers between the two PhD programs and from the PhD program to the MA program are fairly routine but should be done prior to taking the qualifying exam.
+Transfers between the two PhD programs are fairly routine, but must be done prior to taking the qualifying examination.
 It is a formal policy of the department that an applicant to the PhD program who has previous graduate work in mathematics must present very strong evidence of capability for mathematical research.

 Admission to the University

 The following minimum requirements apply to all graduate programs and will be verified by the Graduate Division:

 - A bachelor’s degree or recognized equivalent from an accredited institution;

 - A grade point average of B or better (3.0);